The Department of Pediatrics faculty conducts cutting-edge research across the entire breadth of pediatrics.

 To learn more, visit the Colorado Clinical Translational Sciences Institute website.

-With our Grants Program Director and Associate Grants Program Director, and eight grant specialists positions, we have created an infrastructure that supports our growing research portfolio, as well as addresses the complex issues that are involved with effective grants management.
+With our Grants Program Director and Associate Grants Program Director, and specialists positions, we have created an infrastructure that supports our growing research portfolio, as well as addresses the complex issues that are involved with effective grants management.

 Grants Program Director Jeanette Leeser is responsible for the overall program management and focus on strategic research needs for the future, as well as, the advancement of collaborative efforts.